mattg-uk/foundation_scripts/README.md

 _Note: Ubuntu / Kubuntu do not contain Hyprpanel in 24.10;
 if the dependencies of the sources for Hyprpanel and SWWW change substantially, then this from-source build may break._

-### Driver script

-The nvidia script copies default minimal scripts into /etc - if you have existing or alternative configuration for nvidia drivers, do not use this script.
-This script is recommended to provide basic configuration for using Hyprland.

-`sudo ./nvidia.sh`

 ## Finishing configuration